Loredana Carson, Ed.D.

 Often individuals think of the public sector as just encompassing elected officials or top members of state and federal government.
 However, right here in Ventura County we are currently facing a shortage of excellent careers in the public sector in local government.
 This talk explains the different careers available and the career paths for those interested in these positions.

-Loredana Carson, M.P.P.A., is a full-time faculty member of the MPPA department and serves as the department Academic Advisor.
-She teaches Human Resource Management in the Public Sector as well as Talent Recruitment and Selection in the MBA program.
+Loredana Carson, M.P.P.A., Ed.D., is a full-time faculty member of the MPPA department and serves as the department Academic Advisor.
+She also teaches Human Capital Management well as Talent Recruitment and Selection in the MBA program.
 In addition, she teaches the Foundation courses for all International students in the School of Management, including the MBA program, MPPA program, and MSIT programs.
 The course (Advanced Academic Practices) focuses on the academic writing and communication skills required by graduate students at the university as well as presenting library research skills and citation style guides.
 She also teaches the Comprehensive Exam Prep Elective in the MPPA Program and writes and administers the comprehensive exam required for program graduates.
-She served on the Academic Integrity committee that helped to revise and reframe the academic integrity guidelines for the School of Management, making the policies easier to follow and to implement.
-In 2016-17 she worked with other faculty members and Dr. Sarah Fischbach (Committee Chair) to bring the ICIA Academic Integrity Conference to campus in April, 2017.
+She served on the Academic Integrity committee that helped revise and reframe the academic integrity guidelines for the School of Management, making the policies easier to follow and to implement.
 In 2016-17, she was a member of Cohort XXII in the Ventura County Leadership Academy.
-As of 2017-2018 she is the faculty advisor, along with Dr. Susan Murphy, of the campus chapter of PIHRA, a human resource group for professionals.
+As of 2017-2018 she is the faculty advisor of the campus chapter of PIHRA, a human resource group for professionals.
 Another facet of her position is that she coordinates noncredit courses for government sector employees in areas related to leadership, ethics, supervisory skill training and other workplace issues.